1986

 - Lester Leaps In (Lester Young) -Berlin 31.10.86, part only

 861117A 17th November - 18th December: MICK JAGGER.
-Hilversum, Holland, Wisseloord
+Hilversum, Netherlands,

-Studios.
-Producer: MJ and Keith Diamond.
+Wisseloord Studios.
+Producers: MJ and Keith Diamond.
+Recordings for the

 - Catch As Catch Can I (MJ) -early version